Louisville vs. Georgia Tech Predictions & Picks – September 1

 Louisville vs. Georgia Tech Predictions & Picks: Odds, Moneyline, Spread - Friday, September 1

-The Louisville Cardinals should win their matchup versus the Georgia Tech Yellow Jackets at 7:30 PM on Friday, September 1, according to our computer model.
-If you're wanting additional projections on the final score, spread, and point total, we've got you covered below.
+The Louisville Cardinals should win their game versus the Georgia Tech Yellow Jackets at 7:30 PM on Friday, September 1, according to our computer projections.
+If you're seeking additional predictions on the final score, spread, and point total, we've got you covered below.

 Looking to bet on Louisville vs. Georgia Tech?
 Head to BetMGM using our link to claim a first-time depositor bonus!